24A31A0597/AQUAALERT/README.md

 ## ⭐ Support
 If you like this project, give it a ⭐ on GitHub and help spread awareness for safer communities 🌍

 ---

+## 📝 License
+This project is open-source and available under the MIT License.

+---